 Although most people junk their cars for cash, giving it away to a charitable organization of your choice is another useful way to get rid of it.
 The charity sells your car, and usually adds the proceeds from the sale to its operating budget.
 You, on the other hand, qualify for a tax deduction for donating!

 Keep in mind that there are limits on how much you can deduct from your taxes for donating your car.
-We go over the specifics on donating a junk car and the tax limitations on this post.

 Consult the charitable organization, or your tax adviser, if you have any additional questions about the donation process and the tax filing requirements.
 As with any junk car, you must have clear title, remove your personal items, remove the license plates if required, transfer the title, keep a copy, and get a receipt.
 It’s also a good idea to shoot some photos of your car and the transaction, for your records.

 We hope you found our guide on how to junk a car helpful.
 You are now armed with the knowledge to deal with the entire junk car industry on your own terms.
 You know how to prepare your junk car, how to get the best price for your junk car, and how to avoid the scams that may appear as you go through this unique process.

 How to Scrap a Car The Best Way?
 Junk Car Medics, Get a Free Offer to Find Out